doug-stormtree/rush-webmap-docker/README.md

 # on either container's individual logs.
 docker-compose -f docker-compose.dev.yml logs

+# Start the Prisma Admin site, which can be used to view and edit the app's data.
+docker-compose -f docker-compose.dev.yml exec next-app npx prisma studio

 # Apply a Prisma ORM schema change.
 This updates the database's schema and
 # may also edit the prisma.schema file in the process.
 You should run
 # this command after making changes to the prisma.schema file so that they are